In and out of battle, the Samurai loved a good sword fight.

 One area where Japan does excel is gender expression.
 It’s colourful and fluid.
 There’s an easy comfort with how people express their masculine and feminine spirit through hair, fashion and makeup.

 Contemporary gay culture is also growing.
-People still live in the closet given the strong focus on family units.
+People still live in the closet, given the strong focus on family units.
 Homophobia is also prevalent in those same family units.
 Still, pride parades are becoming more prevalent, and international influence is having a positive impact.

 Cheers to Tokyo’s Gay Bars

-Today, Tokyo has one of the densest collection of gay bars per capita in the world.
+Today, Tokyo has one of the densest collections of gay bars per capita in the world.
 Unlike the mega-clubs of Ibiza, London or Miami, these bars aren’t just small.
 Some are minuscule, and seat only a handful of people (literally less than five).
 No matter your style or budget, when accompanied by a local it’s easy to find a bar that feels just right (and the hunt is half the fun).

 If you want to learn more about our Kyoto To Tokyo tour, email firstname.lastname@example.org or call 1-866-360-1152.
 Big cities and micro-bars await!